Have You Lost Hope You Can Lose Weight After 50?

 So, where do you get your nutrition?

-From high-quality proteins, vegetables, the more the merrier, fruit, and high-quality fats.
+From high-quality proteins, vegetables, fruit, and high-quality fats.
+For extras some grains, beans, nuts, dairy, and treats.

 At first, this might seem like a very limited diet.
 It’s really not.
 When you really look at all your options and all the ways you can combine them, you have millions of meals at your fingertips.